ProPlayzBlitzCrank/In.java/README.md

 • MMMTourney.java

 • SimpleMMMAnimal or DetailMMMAnimal (use SimpleMMMAnimal if you don't care about how much each attack does.
 The console gets full quick if you use DetailMMMAnimal)

+# Wilsons Palace Casino Program
+Open these programs for it to work:

+• In.Java

+• JEventQueue.Java

+(Make sure to download background.PNG for the background to work)